 But this time, I was about 10 pounds under my pre-pregnancy weight.
 Due to having an increased risk of Type 2 Diabetes because I had Gestational Diabetes, I felt like this was my big chance to actually get to a healthy weight and do whatever I could do avoid that.

 I was nearly 20 pounds less than I was at my highest weight before I got pregnant.
-A healthier weight was closer insight than it had been in years.
+A healthier weight was closer in reach than it had been in years.